mmaelzer/monogamy/readme.md

 Lock a function until a provided `unlock` function is called.
 If a callback is provided, the callback will assume the roll of the `unlock` function.
 Supports CommonJS/AMD/VanillaJS.

-The returned wrapped function provides a `locked` property so that you can test if a function is callable.
+The returned wrapped function provides a `locked` property so that you can test if a function is locked.

 Install
 -------